GWC-DCMB/curriculum-notebooks/paper/paper.md

 We assembled a team of volunteers involved in our club to develop a custom curriculum to teach introductory Python for data science via live coding.
-We chose what content to cover based on what our students would need to learn in order to complete a small data analysis project and communicate their findings to their peers.
+We chose the content based on what our students would need to learn to complete a small data analysis project and communicate their findings to their peers.
 We divided the content by topic into Jupyter notebooks for each lesson, with each lesson taking approximately 15-20 minutes to teach via live coding.
-Every lesson has a corresponding practice notebook with additional exercises on the same content taught in the lesson, but with different data or variables used.
+Every lesson has a corresponding practice notebook with additional exercises on the same content taught in the lesson, but using different data or variables.
 We hosted the curriculum notebooks in a public GitHub repository to facilitate collaborative development and peer review using pull requests.
 In the initial curriculum drafting phase, developers were assigned lesson and